Berlin: Urban public transport

-Travelers can access all modes of transport with a single ticket.

 Public transport in Berlin has a long and complicated history because of the 20th-century division of the city, where movement between the two halves was not served.
-Since 1989, the transport network has been developed extensively; however, it still contains early 20th century traits, such as the U1.
+Since 1989, the transport network has been developed extensively.
+However, it still contains early 20th century trains, such as the U1.

 Airports

 Berlin is served by one commercial international airport: Berlin Brandenburg Airport (BER), located just outside Berlin's south-eastern border, in the state of Brandenburg.
 It began construction in 2006, with the intention of replacing Tegel Airport (TXL) and Schönefeld Airport (SXF) as the single commercial airport of Berlin.
 Previously set to open in 2012, after extensive delays and cost overruns, it opened for commercial operations in October 2020.
 The planned initial capacity of around 27 million passengers per year is to be further developed to bring the terminal capacity to approximately 55 million per year by 2040.

 Before the opening of the BER in Brandenburg, Berlin was served by Tegel Airport and Schönefeld Airport.
-Tegel Airport was within the city limits, and Schönefeld Airport was located at the same site as the BER.
+Tegel Airport was within the city limits, and Schönefeld Airport was located at the same site as BER.
 Both airports together handled 29.5 million passengers in 2015.
 In 2014, 67 airlines served 163 destinations in 50 countries from Berlin.
 Tegel Airport was a focus city for Lufthansa and Eurowings while Schönefeld served as an important destination for airlines like Germania, easyJet and Ryanair.
 Until 2008, Berlin was also served by the smaller Tempelhof Airport, which functioned as a city airport, with a convenient location near the city center, allowing for quick transit times between the central business district and the airport.
 The airport grounds have since been turned into a city park.